concord-consortium/organelle/readme.md

     yarn
     npm start

-    // view the contents of /dist in your browser.
+    // view the contents of /lib in your browser.
     // e.g. using live-server, in another tab: npm install -g live-server
-    live-server dist
+    live-server lib

 ## Goals for 1.0 release: